rummelsworth/vassal-module-kassala/rules.md

         - - -

-    #.
-The *Terrain Effects Key* (Fig. 4--18) summarizes the effects, on both the movement of units and combat, of the different hexes and hex-sides on the mapboard.
+    #.  []{id="terrain-effects-key"} The *Terrain Effects Key* (Fig. 4--18) summarizes the effects, on both the movement of units and combat, of the different hexes and hex-sides on the mapboard.

         ------------------------------------------------------------------------------------------------
                                   Type of Hex         Effects on Movement      Effects on Combat